bihaox/CALM/docs/proposal.md

 ---
 ## Project Summary

 We consider the problem of generating environment aware, style specific text snippets in Minecraft.
-Concretely, our Agents will take as input the environment object string such as "dirt" and "diamond" retrieved from Minecraft and output style specific synthetic texts related to the input, such as jokes and news headlines.
+Concretely, our agent will take as input the environment object string such as "dirt" and "diamond" retrieved from Minecraft and output style specific synthetic texts related to the input, such as jokes and news headlines.